 First I must totally understand my clients' past and current health and medical conditions, past and current exercise activities, success or failure of previous fitness endeavors, their likes and dislikes and what motivates them, and their current specific goals.
 Only then can I develop and implement a plan that will insure success.

 Variety in mode of exercise, elements within each mode and an ongoing review of goal progress are key to motivating a client and to their success in meeting the established goals.
-I implement functional exercises as appropriate, in addition to standard strength exercises.
-Having fun by doing something the client likes is also key to success.

 How did you get involved in health and fitness?